apollographql/apollo-client/docs/source/api/react-apollo.md

 })(MyComponent);
 ```

-<h3 id="graphql-config-options-context">`options.context`</h3>
+### `options.context`

-With the flexiblity and power of [Apollo Link](/docs/link) being part of Apollo Client, you may want to send information from your operation straight to a link in your network chain!
+With the flexiblity and power of [Apollo Link](https://www.apollographql.com/docs/link) being part of Apollo Client, you may want to send information from your operation straight to a link in your network chain!
 This can be used to do things like set `headers` on HTTP requests from props, control which endpoint you send a query to, and so much more depending on what links your app is using.
 Everything under the `context` object gets passed directly to your network chain.
-For more information about using context, check out the [docs on context with links](/docs/link/overview.html#context)
+For more information about using context, check out the [docs on context with links](https://www.apollographql.com/docs/link/overview#context)

-<h3 id="graphql-config-options-partialRefetch">`partialRefetch`</h3>
+### `partialRefetch`

 If `true`, perform a query `refetch` if the query result is marked as being partial, and the returned data is reset to an empty Object by the Apollo Client `QueryManager` (due to a cache miss).